Anthony Joseph, Ph.D.

 Prior to beginning his tenure at HBU, Dr. Joseph held the position of Associate Professor of History at Eastern University in St. Davids, PA, from 2000-2008.
 He was associate editor of The Documentary History of the Supreme Court of the United States, 1789-1800, from 1996-2000.

-Dr. Joseph serves on the SACS QEP Committee.
-He is also faculty advisor to Huskies For Life and a judge for HBU's "A Piece of the Past" museum essay contest.
+Dr. Joseph is faculty adviser to HBU Students for Life and a coordinator and judge for HBU's "A Piece of the Past" museum essay contest.